-2.21 During the preparation of the Neighbourhood Plan we have ascertained from UK Power Networks and Anglian Water that there is ample electricity capacity in the sub-station for new houses and that the sewage system's capacity could cope with more houses, although there may be issues with the processing capacity of the system outside the village's boundaries.
-Anglian Water has stated that there is in place a set procedure for developers to be required to contribute to the costs of expanding infrastructure should their developments necessitate it.

-2.22 Environment Agency data shows several areas within the village that are 'roads subject to regular surface water flooding', namely: the junction of Gedding Road and Beyton Road; the junction of Gedding Road and Chapel Lane; Gedding Road outside Drinkstone House; and Park Road.
-The majority of the parish is within (fluvial) flood zone 1, although there are areas within flood zones 2 and 3 where the River Black Bourn flows through the Neighbourhood Plan Area.
+- 2.21 During the preparation of the Neighbourhood Plan we have ascertained from UK Power Networks that there is ample electricity capacity in the sub-station for new houses.
+In addition, Anglian Water stated that the sewage pumping station's capacity could cope with more houses, although there may be issues with the processing capacity of the system outside the village's boundaries and possibly also within the village, depending on the scale and location of any further development.
+However, there is a record of serious local capacity / flooding problems in the sewerage system, particularly in Chapel Lane.
+Anglian Water has stated that there is in place a set procedure for developers to be required to contribute to the costs of expanding infrastructure should their developments necessitate it. - 2.22 Environment Agency data shows several areas within the village that are 'roads subject to regular surface water flooding', namely: the junction of Gedding Road and Beyton Road; the junction of Gedding Road and Chapel Lane; Gedding Road outside Drinkstone House; and Park Road.
+The Government Flood Risk map also indicates that properties in Chapel Lane are in an area where there is a high risk of surface water flooding.
+The majority of the parish is within (fluvial) flood zone 1, although there are areas within flood zones 2 and 3 where the River Black Bourn flows through the Neighbourhood Plan Area. - 2.23 The nearest health centre, which has recently been expanded, is at Woolpit.
+As the population of the wider area continues to grow, Drinkstone Parish Council will offer appropriate support to West Suffolk CCG to ensure suitable and sustainable provision of Primary Healthcare services is available for Drinkstone residents, including access for those that do not have access to a car.

-Map 3 - Public Footpaths
+Map 4 - Public Footpaths (numbers refer to Definitive Rights of Way Footpath Numbers)